XDawn66/CSE15L-LAB-REPORTS-FA23/lab_report2.md

 * Things can be changed: By default, the method will lead to the homepage.
 The homepage can be changed after methods are called by adding extra content to the URL.

 # Part 2
+* The path to the private and the public key for logging into ieng6: